mccright/rand-notes/How-can-you-prepare-for-retirement.md

 ## How Can You Prepare for Retirement?

 Regardless of your current age, all of us are getting older.
 At some age many of us want to stop the *grind* of daily work to generate an income -- to *retire*.
 For any given individual, *retirement* may mean something different.
-For most of us it will be unrecognizable from commercials showing *retirees* on sailing yachts or beach mansions.
+For most of us it will be unrecognizable from commercials showing *retirees* on sailing yachts or at beach mansions.
 In the United States, though, entertaining our retirement ideas will require an income stream.

 Even if we needed or wanted to continue 'working' for income, many of us will suffer physical and/or cognative decline in ways that will make doing so impractical.
 Getting realistic and explicit about financing your retirement is a topic that is easy to neglect.
 Resist that path.

-Check the Social Security Administration's [Retirement Benefits Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) to get an idea of what your *guaranteed* income stream may be.
+Check the Social Security Administration's [Retirement Benefits Estimator](https://www.ssa.gov/benefits/retirement/estimator.html) to get an idea of what your *guaranteed* income stream may be -- or their [Quick Calculator](https://www.ssa.gov/OACT/quickcalc/) for an estimate.
 For most, it will not be enough and you will need to cobble together additional means of retirement support over the course of your working life.

 How do you prepare for retirement?